-A flourishing Livery Company in the heart of the City of London, Merchant Taylors' is dedicated to Education and Philanthropy
+We are a flourishing Livery Company in the heart of the City of London, dedicated to Fraternity, Education and Philanthropy

-Today The Merchant Taylors' Company devotes itself to charitable initiatives, high-quality education (both state and independent) and plays an active role within the City of London's administrative and ceremonial life.
+Today, Merchant Taylors' Company is a community made up of people from a range of backgrounds, but all of whom share an interest in doing more good together than they could as individuals.
+The Company's activities range from supporting charitable initiatives, high-quality education (both state and independent) and it plays an active role within the City of London's administrative and ceremonial life.

 The Company operates social housing and works with up to 40 small local charities each year across key areas of London to change people's lives for the better.
 Find out more about the Company's almshouses here, and read about the Company's philanthropic work here.